Transportation Benefits to the Region

-- The Port of Milwaukee is serviced by two major railroads (Union Pacific and Canadian Pacific)
+- Port Milwaukee is serviced by two major railroads (Union Pacific and Canadian Pacific)

 - NO limitation to any size vessel that can service the Great Lakes/ St. Lawrence System, either lake or foreign vessels.